Here’s what we’ll cover:

 - Ask more in-depth second round interview questions to discover your candidates’ strengths and weaknesses.
 Include:

-- You should also assess how each candidate will fit your organization and whether they’ll be able to collaborate with their team.
+- You should also assess how each candidate will fit your organization and whether they’ll be able to collaborate with their team members.
 Ask questions that evaluate:

 - A successful hire will stay with your company for a long period of time and increase your retention rates.
 During second interviews, pay attention to candidates whose long-term career goals match your company’s objectives.

 - Lack of preparation.
-When you invite a candidate for a second interview, they should come prepared with good questions about your company.
+When you invite a candidate for a second interview, they should come prepared with a list of questions about your company.
 If they don’t know important things (e.g. what your products/services are), they mightn’t be very interested in this position.
-Candidates who have done their research show that they care.
+Candidates who have done their research on your company website or via LinkedIn show that they care.

 - A passive attitude.
 Candidates who pass to the second round interview are already qualified for the role, as far as main skills are concerned.
 Both the candidate and the company now want to identify if they’ll be a good match.
 Therefore, a candidate who doesn’t ask follow-up questions about the organization or the role might lack motivation.
 Opt for people who are enthusiastic about working at your company.